About Somatic Therapy:

 You may have come to experience your body as something “not to be trusted” or even ignored.
 As your body has deep wisdom, it can be strange and unfamiliar to begin the process of noticing and listening to it in a new way.
 As a Somatic Relational Counsellor, I will guide you on the path and invite you to notice patterns in your words, actions, and thoughts with curiosity.

 Pain or Chronic Illness: If there is constriction or pain in your body, we will begin the process of finding a way to help that flow and unwind.
 With support, you will learn about these unconscious holding patterns and ways to explore them.
 Through the lens of attachment theory, the nervous system, and your history we bring awareness and attention to what your body moves toward and away from.
 As you move through the process your capacity grows and we can begin the process of creating a more sustainable way of being in the world.

 In each session, we explore ways that you can best support yourself between sessions.
-I hope to instill a sense of hope and empowerment through education and practical “take home” practices as you embark on the Somatic Therapy journey.
+You learn ways to become your own medicine as we embark on the Somatic Therapy journey.

 - Somatic Experiencing – (Somatic Experiencing Practitioner) – Peter Levine

 - Somatic Practice or Table work – Kathy Kain and Steve Terrell